Hyperstatistics

-Instead, for a macroscopic system, the measured temperature of a certain domain is the result of the average of slightly distinct temperatures within it, which is given by $\langle \beta_i \rangle$ in Eq.\,\ref{qBfactor}.
-The same holds true upon measuring the temperature of the whole system, i.e., one obtains $\langle \beta \rangle$.
-In other words, in our approach, $\langle \beta_i \rangle$ refers to the expected value of $\beta_i$ of a given domain, whereas $\langle \beta \rangle$ is associated with the average of $\langle \beta_i \rangle$ for the whole system, cf.\,Figs.\,\ref{Fig-2} a), c).
-It is clear that $B_q$ (Eq.\,\ref{qBfactor}) incorporates organically the $q$-exp function, i.e., the distribution of Boltzmann factors in the domains is taken into account properly by $\Laplace\{\gamma\} = e_q(-\langle \beta_i \rangle E)$, cf.\,illustrated in Fig.\,\ref{Fig-2} b) and d).
-In other words, by doing the Laplace transform of the $\gamma$-distribution function, having the Boltzmann factor as the kernel of the integral, we could say that we migrate from Boltzmann-Gibbsian to the phase-space of $q$-statistical mechanics.
+Instead, for a macroscopic system, the measured temperature of a certain domain is the result of the average of slightly distinct temperatures within it \cite{afewremarks}, which is given by $\langle \beta_i \rangle$ in Eq.\,\ref{qBfactor}.
+In other words, in our approach, $\langle \beta_i \rangle$ refers to the expected value of $\beta_i$ of a given domain, whereas $\langle \beta \rangle$ is associated with the average of $\langle \beta_i \rangle$ for the whole system, i.e., $\langle\langle\beta_i\rangle\rangle$, cf.\,Figs.\,\ref{Fig-2} a), c).
+It is clear that $B_q^{n}$ (Eq.\,\ref{qBfactor}) incorporates organically the $q$-exp function, i.e., the distribution of Boltzmann factors in the domains is taken into account properly by $\Laplace\{\gamma\} = \exp_q(-\langle \beta_i \rangle E)$, cf.\,illustrated in Fig.\,\ref{Fig-2} b) and d).
+Putting in another way, by doing the Laplace transform of the $\gamma$-distribution function, having the Boltzmann factor as the kernel of the integral, we could say that we migrate from Boltzmann-Gibbsian to the phase-space of $q$-statistical mechanics.
+In other words, the $\Laplace\{\gamma(\beta_i)\}$ results in the expected value of $e^{-\beta_i E}$, i.e., $\langle e^{-\beta_i E} \rangle = \exp_q(-\langle \beta_i \rangle E) = \Laplace\{\gamma(\beta_i)\}$.
 Hence, it is evident that only the $\gamma$-distribution function gives rise to a mathematical structure that enables to move from Boltzmann-Gibbsian to the phase-space of $q$-statistical mechanics.
 More specifically, the Boltzmann factor is extended, i.e., generalized in terms of the $q$-exp function, to take into account non-Boltzmann-Gibbsian fluctuations in domains of the system accordingly.
 In the language of Bayesian statistics, the Boltzmann factor is the prior, while the generalized Boltzmann factor the posterior distribution of the data set of interest.
 Hence, Boltzmann factor works as a conjugated prior of the $q$-generalized Boltzmann factor \cite{Bayesian}.
-As can be seen from Eq.\,\ref{qBfactor}, $B_q(E)$ assumes a $q$-exp form regardless of the PDF, cf.\,Table\,\ref{Table-1}.
+As can be seen from Eq.\,\ref{qBfactor}, $B_q^{n}(E)$ assumes a $q$-exp form regardless of the PDF, cf.\,Table\,\ref{Table-1}.